tus/tus.io/src/content/blog/2023-09-04-tus-node-server-v1.0.0.md

 - Fix upload ID when using S3 store with Digital Ocean Spaces.
 - Fix the bucket exists check for the Google Cloud Storage store.
 - Fix emit upload complete event when using creation-with-upload extension.
-- Fix validation of upload-length header in patch handler.
+- Fix validation of `Upload-Length` header in patch handler.

 ## What is next